barnardos/consent-form-discovery-report/alpha.md

 order: 6
 ---

-#ALPHA

-During Alpha, the digital team operationalised all findings from the Discovery phase that were useful in creating a first consent-form-builder tool that was useful for the 'priority' users: REIT, policy and the digital team.
+During Alpha, the digital team operationalised all findings from the Discovery phase aimed at creating a first consent-form-builder tool that was useful for the 'priority' users: REIT, policy and the digital team.

 The 'Alpha' phase of the consent-form builder has been the first example of handing a project over between the service design and product teams.